mcohen01/node-quickbooks/README.md

 <a name="getTimeActivity" />
 #### getTimeActivity(id, callback)

-Retrieves the TimeActivity from Quickbooks
+Retrieves the TimeActivity from QuickBooks

 __Arguments__